osalinasv/lipnet/README.md

 > A Keras implementation of LipNet

-Developed by Omar Adrian Salinas Villanueva as a bachelor's thesis @ UACJ IIT, Sistemas Computacionales.

 This is an implementation of the spatiotemporal convolutional neural network described by Assael et al. in [this article](https://arxiv.org/abs/1611.01599).
 However, this implementation only tests the unseen speakers task, the overlapped speakers task is yet to be implemented.

 The best training completed yet was started the 26th of September, 2018: